imbroisi/react-snippet-creator/CONTRIBUTING.md

-# Contributing to Snippet Wizard
+# Contributing to Create Snippet Wizard

-Thank you for considering contributing to `Snippet Wizard`!
+Thank you for considering contributing to `Create Snippet Wizard`!
 We welcome contributions from the community and are excited to work with you.

 ## How to Contribute